Gaydon: Gaydon village

 The Malt Shovel pub, together with the adjacent community shop, is located off Church Road and is now the only commercial enterprise in the village.

 The Manor House on Kineton Road dates back to the 17th century.

 Although Gaydon has become something of a commuter village because of its proximity to the M40, which was completed in January 1991, it is undergoing a revival by looking back at its roots, agriculture and community spirit.
-A local village shop opened 24 May 2010 in the centre of the village providing local produce to local residents.
+A village shop opened in May 2010 in the centre of the village.

 The section of the M40 passing Gaydon was considered as the site of a possible motorway service station, with plans first being drawn up in 1986 before being scrapped in 1990, a few months before the motorway's completion.

 Motor industry

 Close by, on the site of former RAF V bomber base of RAF Gaydon, is the Jaguar Land Rover Gaydon Centre, one of the Jaguar Land Rover engineering centres (another being at the Whitley plant in Coventry).
 Alongside is the British Motor Museum, home to the largest collection of historic British cars in the world, charting the history of the British car industry from the turn of the 20th century to the present day.
-Adjacent to the site is the headquarters and main production plant of Aston Martin, and the village fire station.
-Famous James Bond cars including the DBS V12 and the Aston Martin DB10 have been built here.
+Adjacent to the north of the JLR site is the headquarters and main production plant of Aston Martin (actually closer to Lighthorne Heath village) and the village fire station.
+Famous James Bond cars including the DBS V12 and the Aston Martin DB10 were built here.